MicrosoftDocs/power-platform/power-platform/guidance/case-studies/nonprofit.md

 - **Entity extraction**: The team uses the prebuilt entity extraction model in AI Builder to identify key elements of structured data from candidate applications and unstructured data from candidate r&eacute;sum&eacute;s.
 The data is used to match with the internship position requirements outlined by employers and hiring managers.

-- **Match recommendation**: A second AI model then combines these elements to generate a match recommendation that is displayed to staff in the Matching app in Power Apps.
+- **Match recommendation**: A second AI model then combines these elements to generate a match recommendation that is displayed to staff in the Matching app.

 - **Power Automate**: Power Automate orchestrates the processing of information by providing AI Builder with the data it needs from Dataverse, and then storing the results back in Dataverse.